-3. (1) The council consists of the following members, appointed by the Minister -

-- a. six registered persons (excluding candidates), of whom at least four must actively practise in the construction management profession, nominated by the voluntary associations. - b. two professionals in the service of the State nominated by any level of government.
-One person so nominated must be in the service of the department; - c. two members of the public or an organisation involved in the Built Environment, nominated through an open process of public participation;
+- 3. (1) The council consists of the following members, appointed by the Minister - a.
+30 registered persons (excluding candidates) - i. of whom 20 must actively practise in the engineering profession; - ii. who must be nominated by the voluntary associations and other prescribed nominating bodies; - iii. who must represent the categories of registered persons as determined in section 12 in the prescribed manner; - iv. who must represent the different branches in the engineering profession in the prescribed manner. - b. ten professionals, of whom at least six must be registered persons, in the service of the State nominated by any level of government.
+At least one the persons so nominated must be in the service of the department and nominated by the department;

-(2) When any nomination in terms of subsection 1(a) or (b) becomes necessary, the council must invite registered persons, the voluntary associations and the State, respectively, in the prescribed manner, to nominate within the period specified who qualify for nomination in terms of subsection (1)(a) or (b), respectively.

-(3) When any nomination in terms of subsection 1(c) becomes necessary the council must invite the public by notice in the Gazette and any other newspaper the council considers necessary (but at least in a leading newspaper in each province), to nominate members for appointment to the council within the period specified in the notice.

-(4) The period referred to in the invitation and the notice must be at least 60 days.

-(5) If the council receives any nomination it must, within 30 days from the expiry date specified in the invitation and the notice, submit its recommendations to the Minister.

-(6) The Minister shall, within 60 days after the receipt of the nominations from the outgoing council, appoint the council.

-(7) If the council receives no or not sufficient nominations within the period specified in the invitation or the notice, the Minister may, after consultation with the council, appoint such persons who hold the qualifications necessary for appointment, up to the number required, to be members of the council in terms of the subsection concerned.

-(8) The Minister shall, as soon as practicable after the appointment of the members of the council, publish the name of every person appointed as a member, together with the date from which the appointment takes effect and the period for which the appointment is made, by notice in the Gazette.

-(9) The Minister shall, within 30 days from the appointment of the council, determine the time and place of its first meeting, but the council must determine the time and place of any future meeting.
+- c. ten members of the public nominated through an open process of public participation; - (2) The nominating bodies contemplated in subsection (1)(a)(ii) must be determined in consultation with the CBF. - (3) When any nomination in terms of subsection 1(a) or (b) becomes necessary, the council must invite registered persons, the prescribed voluntary associations and nominating bodies and the State, in the prescribed manner, to nominate, within the period specified, qualify for nomination in terms of subsection (1)(a) or (b), respectively. - (4) When any nomination in terms of subsection 1(c) becomes necessary the council must invite the public by notice in the Gazette and any other newspaper the council considers necessary (but at least in a leading newspaper in each province), to nominate members for appointment to the council within the period specified in the notice. - (5) The period referred to in the invitation and the notice must be at least 60 days. - (6) If the council receives any nomination it must, within thirty days from the expiry date specified in the invitation and the notice, submit its recommendations to the Minister. - (7) The Minister shall, within 60 days after the receipt of the nominations from the outgoing council, appoint the council. - (8) If the council receives no or not sufficient nominations within the period specified in the invitation or the notice, the Minister may, after consultation with the council, appoint such persons who hold the qualifications necessary for appointment, up to the number required, to be members of the council in terms of the subsection concerned. - (9) The Minister shall, as soon as practicable after the appointment of the members of the council, publish the name of every person appointed as a member, together with the date from which the appointment takes effect and the period for which the appointment is made, by notice in the Gazette. - (10) The Minister shall, within 30 days from the appointment of the council, determine the time and place of its first meeting and the council shall determine the time and place of any future meeting.